biocorecrg/PhD_course_containers_2024/docs/docker.rst

 * - **Imagemagick**

-* Pull the imagemagick image that is official and that has the highest number of stars
+* Pull the imagemagick image from: https://hub.docker.com/r/acleancoder/imagemagick-full

 * Check the version of the convert command.